bentoml/BentoML/docs/source/integrations/kubeflow.rst

 ========

 Starting with the release of `Kubeflow <https://www.kubeflow.org/>`_ 1.7, BentoML provides a native integration with Kubeflow.
-This integration allows you to package models trained in Kubeflow Notebooks or Pipelines as :ref:`Bentos <concepts/bento:Building Bentos>`, and deploy them as microservices in the Kubernetes cluster through BentoML's cloud native components and custom resource definitions (CRDs).
+This integration allows you to package models trained in Kubeflow Notebooks or Pipelines as :ref:`Bentos <concepts/bento:Build a Bento>`, and deploy them as microservices in the Kubernetes cluster through BentoML's cloud native components and custom resource definitions (CRDs).
 This documentation provides a comprehensive guide on how to use BentoML and Kubeflow together to streamline the process of deploying models at scale.